coder137/build_in_cpp/README.md

 > NOTE: On windows [NSIS](https://nsis.sourceforge.io/Main_Page) needs to be installed

 - Install the package and add to environment PATH
-- See the `gcc/AfterInstall` example find packages and link with buildcc
+- As a starting point, go through the **gcc/AfterInstall** example and **Hybrid** examples
-- Check the `examples` section below to use buildcc in different situations
+- For more details read the `examples` README to use buildcc in different situations

 ## Examples